MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-large-models.md

 # Large datasets in Power BI Premium

 Power BI datasets can store data in a highly compressed in-memory cache for optimized query performance, enabling fast user interactivity.
-With Premium capacities, large datasets, beyond the default 10 GB limit, can be enabled  with the **Large dataset storage format** setting.
+With Premium capacities, large datasets beyond the default 10 GB limit can be enabled with the **Large dataset storage format** setting.
+When enabled, dataset size is limited by the Premium *capacity* size.

-When enabled, dataset size is not limited to 10 GB, but instead limited by the Premium capacity size.
-Large datasets can be enabled for all Premium P SKUs and Embedded A SKUs, and work only with [New workspaces](../collaborate-share/service-create-the-new-workspaces.md).
-The large dataset size limit in Premium is similar to Azure Analysis Services, in terms of data model size limitations.
+Large datasets can be enabled for all Premium P SKUs and Embedded A SKUs.
+The large dataset size limit in Premium is comparable to Azure Analysis Services, in terms of data model size limitations.

 While required for datasets to grow beyond 10 GB, enabling the Large dataset storage format setting has additional benefits.
-If you're planning to use XMLA endpoint based tools for dataset write operations, be sure to enable the  setting, even for datasets that you wouldn't necessarily characterize as a large dataset.
+If you're planning to use XMLA endpoint based tools for dataset write operations, be sure to enable the  setting, even for datasets that you wouldn't necessarily characterize as a *large* dataset.
 When enabled, the large dataset storage format can improve XMLA write operations performance.

-Large datasets in the service do not affect the .pbix upload size, which is still limited to 10 GB.
-Instead, datasets grow beyond 10 GB in the service on refresh.
+Large datasets in the service do not affect the Power BI Desktop model upload size, which is still limited to 10 GB.
+Instead, datasets can grow beyond 10 GB in the service on refresh.

 ## To enable large datasets

+Steps here describe enabling large datasets for a new model published to the service.
+For existing datasets, only step three is necessary.

 1. Create a model in Power BI Desktop.
 If your dataset will become larger and progressively consume more memory, be sure to configure [Incremental refresh](service-premium-incremental-refresh.md).